90th Guards Lvov Tank Division (1985–1997): World War II

 In July and August, the division was reorganized into the 82nd Motor Rifle Division again.
 Its 123rd Tank Regiment was used to form the 111th Tank Division, leaving the 82nd with the 210th, 250th, and 601st Motor Rifle Regiments and the 82nd Artillery Regiment.
 As a result of German advances following the beginning of their invasion of the Soviet Union, Operation Barbarossa, on 22 June, the 82nd was sent to the Western Front in October.
 It departed the Far East on 7 October and arrived at the front on 25 October.
 It was reinforced with the 27th Separate Tank Battalion, and fought in the Battle of Moscow as part of the 5th Army.
 The 82nd fought in fighting at Dorokhovo and in the capture of Mozhaysk.
 For its actions, the division was made an elite Guards unit, the 3rd Guards Motor Rifle Division, on 17 March 1942, and received the Order of the Red Banner.

 It took part in the summer battles of 1942 with the Western Front and the failed Operation Mars in November/December 1942.
 After moving back into Stavka Reserves in June 1943, it was reorganized into the 6th Guards Mechanized Corps on 28 June 1943, being merged with the 49th Mechanised Brigade.
 The new corps included the 17th Guards Mechanised Brigade.

 The new Corps, under the command of Lieutenant General Alexander Akimov, became part of the 4th Tank Army under Lieutenant General Vasily Badanov.
 Its first action was at Orel, the counterattack (Operation Kutuzov) on the northern side of the Kursk bulge after the German defeat at the Battle of Kursk proper.
 John Erickson writes that '..at 1100 on 26 July, two of Badanov's corps (11th Tank and 6th Guards Mechanised) put in a ragged attack towards Bolkhov.
 For the next few hours, under the very gaze of Bagramyan [commander of 11th Guards Army, whose sector 4th Tank was attacking through] and Badanov, both corps were heavily battered by the concealed German tanks and assault guns.'
 For the remainder of 1943, it was in reserve.
-It took part in the winter battles in the Ukraine in 1944 (Proskurov-Chernovitsy), then the Lvov-Sanodmierz Operation in the summer.
+It took part in the winter battles in Ukraine in 1944 (Proskurov-Chernovitsy), then the Lvov-Sandomierz Operation in the summer.
 It then participated in the Lower Silesia, Upper Silesia, Berlin, and Prague operations.
 In August 1944 it was given the honorific 'Lvov' for its part in the liberation of that city.